ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 ping -c 5 10.10.0.100
 ```

 while the `tcpdump` is still running on "romeo".
 This will generate some traffic between the "juliet" host and the "romeo" host.
 You'll see a summary view of each packet in the `tcpdump` output.
+Save this output for your lab report.

-### Exercise 12 - Save a packet capture to a file and open them in Wireshark
+### Exercise 12 - Save a packet capture to a file and analyze it in Wireshark

 For most lab exercises, we will want to use `tcpdump` to capture network packets and *save them to a file* so that we can analyze them afterwards.
 To save a packet capture to a file, we use the `-w` argument in `tcpdump`.